 In July 2014, as we started to rapidly expand the company, we formalized our approach and pioneered a new framework for personal and business success — The Responsive Method (TRM).
 It is based on our breakthrough success and is grounded in the belief that sustainable, lasting success and happiness originate in respect for and service to others.

 TRM is a framework for people and organizations to get the most out of today’s abundant free flow of information — while staying on track toward a goal.
 You can read more about how you can use TRM to build lovable products and companies in Lovability, the breakthrough book by Aha! co-founder and CEO Brian de Haaff.

-The Responsive Method is based on seven core ideas that have been refined over the last few years.
+The Responsive Method is based on eight core ideas that have been refined over the last few years.
 These principles drive how we operate Aha! and serve customers and employees: